Maximizing Inflation Reduction Act of 2022 Bonus Tax Credits

 2. An ASTM E1903 Phase II Environmental Site Assessment (“ESA”) confirms the presence of a hazardous substance, or a pollutant or contaminant on the site

-Next, the April guidance makes reference to a new GIS interactive mapping tool to assist project developers in determining site eligibility for the other two energy communities categories: i) “coal closure” and ii) “fossil fuel employment”.
-This new tool makes it much easier to determine a site’s eligibility!
+Next, the April guidance introduced a GIS interactive mapping tool to assist project developers in determining site eligibility for the other two energy communities categories: i) “coal closure” and ii) “fossil fuel employment”.
+This new tool makes it much easier to determine a site’s eligibility – try it out!

 While we await additional guidance that determines whether specific sites would qualify for the energy communities bonus adder tax credit, there are some broad takeaways that will hold regardless.